coderefinery/git-intro/guide.md

 ### Create a cheatsheet on the board

-Create a "cheatsheet" on the board as you go .
+Create a "cheatsheet" on the board as you go.
 After each command is introduced, write it on the board.
 After each module, make sure you haven't forgotten anything.
 Re-create and expand in future git lessons.
 One strategy is: